-The University of Nebraska-Lincoln’s Department of Agricultural Economics’ Farm and Ranch Management team is presenting a series of webinars focusing on COVID-19’s impact on agriculture in Nebraska.
+The University of Nebraska-Lincoln’s Department of Agricultural Economics’ Farm and Ranch Management team is presenting a series of webinars focusing on management, profitability, economic outlook and farm survival.

-The live webcasts will cover topics related to management and economic issues relevant to producers and communities in the state.
+The live webcasts will cover topics and issues relevant to producers and communities in the state.
 They will be presented by experts from across the country and include time for questions and answers.

 The free webinars will be held on Zoom and will run for approximately one hour.
 Registration is open to everyone until the start of each session (see schedule below).